 The SOCCCD Board of Trustees approves the budget development guidelines at the beginning of the budget cycle in either January or February.
 These budget development guidelines, which are comprised of the Board of Trustees' budget philosophy statement regarding participatory governance and guiding principles, are used in the district-wide budget development process.
 They are intended to be fiscally conservative in nature and are useful in the communication of the overarching assumptions on which the district-wide budgets are based.
-The Basic Aid Funds Allocation Process Board Policy and Administrative Regulation (BP/AR 6210) guide the budget development for district-wide allocation of unrestricted general funds and "basic aid" funds.
+Both Board Policy and Administrative Regulations 6200 Budget Preparation and 6210 Basic Aid Funds Allocation Process guide the budget development for district-wide allocation of unrestricted general funds and "basic aid" funds.
 The philosophy that planning drives budget decisions is institutionalized district-wide.
-As the planning and budget development cycle is implemented over several years, this planning and budget model will become more integrated with everyday decision-making.
+As the planning and budget development cycle is implemented over several years, this planning and budget model will continue to become more integrated with everyday decision-making.